 The application of universal precautions to instruments/utensils handling became an issue in the selection of replacement decontamination equipment for Central Sterile supply at our hospital.
-The new technology of an automated Surgical Instrument Washer Decontaminator, used with a combination enzyme surgical instrument cleaner detergent, offered increased protection to our reprocessing staff due to decreased handling but raised concerns about the efficacy of thermal disinfection as opposed to the traditional washer sterilization.
+The new technology of a surgical instrument washer disinfector, used with a combination enzyme surgical instrument cleaner detergent, offered increased protection to our reprocessing staff due to decreased handling but raised concerns about the efficacy of washer thermal disinfection as opposed to using the traditional washer sterilization.

 Because of the limited scientific documentation pursuant to the efficacy of surgical instrument washers, a study was undertaken to establish the microbial safety of finished products and to identify any feature or function failure which could adversely affect the washing outcomes.

-All instruments and utensils tested were sterile at the completion of the cleaning process.
+All surgical instruments and utensils tested were sterile at the completion of the cleaning process.